Smartphones have become a necessity in our daily lives – for shopping, banking, making payments, and so on.

 Sophos is one of the best antivirus apps one could have on Android at an absolutely no cost.

 Its user interface may not impress you much.
-However, it features will surely sooth your mind.
+However, its features will surely soothe your mind.

-Sophos boasts a latest malware detection rate of 100% which helps it to stand out among the rest.
+Sophos boasts the latest malware detection rate of 100%, which helps it to stand out from the rest.

-It uses default phone app to make and receive phone calls.
-Its Peer to Peer architecture with a robust end to end encryption prevents your calls being stolen by Third parties including the developers of this app.
+It uses a default phone app to make and receive phone calls.
+Its Peer to Peer architecture with a robust end to end encryption prevents your calls being stolen by Third parties, including the developers of this app.

 Verdict: If you want an end to end encryption for phone calls, use Secure Call.

-Android Device Manager allows you to ring, locate, lock your Android device remotely.
-It also allows you to wipe device’s entire data if it by any chance it gets permanently out of your reach.
+Find My Device is an improved Android Device Manager that allows you to ring, find, lock your Android device remotely.
+It also allows you to wipe the device’s entire data if it, by any chance it gets permanently out of your reach.

 Verdict: If you want to access your phone remotely, use Andriod Device Manager.

-Many of apps on your Android device might be using and eating up your mobile data unnecessarily.
+Many apps on your Android device might be using and eating up your mobile data unnecessarily.

 NoRoot Firewall puts you in control of Internet access for apps without rooting your device.
 It allows us to choose whether a particular app can access the Internet only over wifi or only over mobile data or neither or both.

-Orbot is an Android application, a part of Tor project, which allows you to route all of your traffic through Tor network.
+Orbot is an Android application, a part of the Tor project, which allows you to route all of your traffic through the Tor network.

-VPN uses a single server whereas Tor routes your traffic through various tunnels making sure no traces are left behind.
-Orbot creates a truly private mobile data connection.
+VPN uses a single server, whereas Tor routes your traffic through various tunnels making sure no traces are left behind.
+Orbot creates a genuinely private mobile data connection.
 Data gets encrypted and re-encrypted